AugustinGriswold/DocProc/SOP/Evaporator.md

 - Get ~11 lbs liquid Nitrogen from chemstores.
 This will fill the entire dewar.
 - Pump down the tool with `Pump to Hi-Vac` and fill the funnel ~1/4 full.
 - Every 12 minutes, fill the funnel again.
-Do this until the ion gauge reaches <2.5 uTorr.
+Do this until the ion gauge reaches <2.5 &mu;Torr.
 - Once at pressure, add another round of nitrogen.
 -